Azure/azure-rest-api-specs/documentation/swagger-checklist.md

 This document defines a Swagger checklist for Microsoft Azure, along with clarifications, refinements, interpretations and amplifications of the Swagger specification to promote interoperability and usability in tools and libraries.

+### Intended Audience ###

+This checklist is for any software engineer or Azure service team who develops and offers a REST API for managing or accessing Azure resources.

 ## Status of this Checklist ##

-This is a working draft.
+This is a **working draft**.

 ## Feedback ##